efabless/mpw_precheck/README.md

 - Before you run the precheck tool, make sure you go through https://opensource.google/docs/releasing/preparing/ and cover the requirements.

+- Overwrite `verilog/gl/user_project_wrapper.v` with your synthesized netlist.
+Otherwise, point to it properly in your `info.yaml`.
+You can alternatively use spice files for both `caravel` and `user_project_wrapper`.
+Keep on reading for this point to make more sense.

 - Make sure you have the top level GDS-II under a directory called `gds/`; thus containing `gds/caravel.gds`, this directory should be compressed and the script will use your Makefile to uncompress it.

 - Make sure you have the top level mag under a directory called `mag/`; thus containing `mag/caravel.mag`.
 This should be auto-generated with caravel's `make ship`.